DouweHorsthuis/Active-and-passive-inhibition-experiment-Cued-BOSS/README.md

 <h3 align="center">Active and passive inhibition experiment (Cued BOSS) </h3>

 <h4 align="center">This project is an active and passive go-no-go inhibition experiment for Presentation® (NeuroBehavioral Systems).
-For most go-no-go task the participant would be asked to click for a reocorring stimulus and not click for a different type of stimulus that occures significantly less frequent (inhibition).
+For most go-no-go task the participant would be asked to click for a reocorring stimulus and not click for a different type of stimulus that occurs significantly less frequent (inhibition).
 In this case the participant has a Cue that gives them info if they have to potentially inhibit (active inhibition) or if they need to inhibit for sure (passive inhibition) for the following stimulus. </h4>

 <p align="center">
 <a href="https://github.com/DouweHorsthuis/Active-and-passive-inhibition-experiment-Cued-BOSS/">